J-Soegaard/PC-Video-Test-Interface/README.txt

  - Export experiment data from the database

 --------------- FEEDBACK ---------------

-If you got questions, feedback or suggestions for improvements please e-mail: jsog at fotonik.dtu.dk.
+If you got questions, feedback, or suggestions for improvements please e-mail: jsog at fotonik.dtu.dk.